-- (a) protection of the public and consideration of the purposes of the Act;13 - (b) deterring other Licensed Building Practitioners from similar offending;14 - (c) setting and enforcing a high standard of conduct for the industry;15 - (d) penalising wrongdoing; 16 and - (e) rehabilitation (where appropriate).
-17 - [23] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases 18 and applying the least restrictive penalty available for the particular offending.
-19 In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty 20 that is consistent with other penalties imposed by the Board for comparable offending.
-21 - [24] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to it considering any aggravating and/or mitigating factors present.22 - [25] In this matter, the Board adopted a starting point of a modest fine.
-It has noted, however, that the Respondent has accepted his conduct was wrong and has stated he will amend his ways.
-In addition to that, the Code is new, and the Board is taking an educative approach to its enforcement.
-On that basis, the Board has decided that it will reduce the penalty to a censure, which is a public expression of disapproval.
+- [27] The Board has the discretion to impose a range of penalties.ii Exercising that discretion and determining the appropriate penalty requires that the Board balance various factors, including the seriousness of the conduct and any mitigating or aggravating factors present.11 It is not a formulaic exercise, but there are established underlying principles that the Board should take into consideration.
+They include:12 - (a) protection of the public and consideration of the purposes of the Act;13 - (b) deterring the Respondent and other Licensed Building Practitioners from similar offending;14 - (c) setting and enforcing a high standard of conduct for the industry;15 - (d) penalising wrongdoing;16 and - (e) rehabilitation (where appropriate).17 - [28] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases18 and applying the least restrictive penalty available for the particular offending.19 In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty 20 that is consistent with other penalties imposed by the Board for comparable offending.21 - [29] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to considering any aggravating and/or mitigating factors present.22 - [30] In this matter, the Board adopted a starting point of a fine of \$2,000 to set a deterrent and enforce the Code.
+Because the matter has been dealt with by way of a Draft Decision, the Board has decided that it will reduce the fine to \$1,500.